brezanac/docker-amp-template/README.md

 If your service depends on timezone support (i.e. your PHP code uses `DataTime` functions etc.) make sure to set the value of `INSTALL_COMPLETE_TZDATA` to `true`.

+### Notes on the TZ environmental variable

+All generated images and running containers make use of the `TZ` environmental variable in order to guarantee the specified default timezone set by `DEFAULT_TIMEZONE` in the `.env` file.

+Please note that in order for this environmental variable to be honored by date/time functions inside running containers, the `tzdata` package needs to be installed.

+Additionally, while the `TZ` environmental variable is honored by date/time functions inside the container, it will not affect the default value of `/etc/timezone` which defaults to the `UTC`.

+This might yield potentially unexpected results when running containers interactively.

 ## Requirements

 The template itself requires Docker `17.04.0` (`Compose 3.2`) or newer.